Robert Henry Bragg Jr.

 Robert Henry “Pete” Bragg Jr. (August 11, 1919 – October 2, 2017), was a professor in the Department of Materials Science and Engineering in the UC Berkeley College of Engineering.

-Education
+Early life and education

-Bragg attended Tilden Technical High School and Woodrow Wilson Junior College in Chicago.
+Bragg Jr. was born in Jacksonville, Florida on August 11, 1919 to Robert Henry Bragg and Lily Camille MacFarland.
+Following his parents' separation, Bragg ended up moving to Memphis, Tennessee with his mother and grandmother prior to moving to Chicago, Illinois, where he attended Tilden Technical High School and Woodrow Wilson Junior College.

-Bragg served in the military during World War II, and then used the money allotted to him from the G.I.
+After his 2 years at Woodrow Wilson Junior College, Bragg had served in the military during World War II.
+While in the military, Bragg had gotten accepted to the Army Specialized Training Program, allowing him to continue his studies at Rhode Island State College prior to the program's eventual shutdown.
+Bragg used the money allotted to him from the G.I.
 Bill to attend Illinois Institute of Technology (IIT), and pursue a career in physics.

-Bragg earned a BS degree in 1949 and an MS degree in 1951 and subsequently worked for the Dover Electroplating Company and at the Portland Cement Association Research Laboratory.
+Bragg earned a BS degree in 1949 and an MS degree in 1951 and subsequently worked for the Dover Electroplating Company and at the Portland Cement Association Research Laboratory, focusing on x-ray crystallography and diffraction.
+Bragg later worked in the solid-state physics department of the Armor Research Foundation at IIT while working underneath mentor Leonid V. Azaroff for his doctoral studies.

-He earned his PhD in physics from the Illinois Institute of Technology in 1960, and worked for Palo Alto Research Laboratory for the Lockheed Missiles and Space Company from 1960 to 1969.
+He earned his PhD in physics from the Illinois Institute of Technology in 1960, and worked for Palo Alto Research Laboratory for the Lockheed Missiles and Space Company from 1960 to 1969, eventually becoming the Metallurgy Department's manager.